timsum/harmony_pipe/README.md

-# harmonypartition
+# harmony_pipe
- *harmonypartition* is a system for the analysis and generation of musical harmony Developed by [Timothy Summers](http://www.timsummers.org)
+ *harmony_pipe* is a system for the analysis and generation of musical harmony Developed by [Timothy Summers](http://www.timsummers.org)

 In this system, musical modes function as latent spaces into which single notes can be given clearly definable roles and weights.